dc710/dc710.github.io/README.md

 When editing the webpage (index.html) any changes made should be documented in the pop up window that opens, **DO NOT** commit changes to **main branch!!**<br>

-Instead, you should select the option 'Create a new branch for this commit and start a pull request', found under the description of your changes.
+Instead, you should select the option 'Create a new branch for this commit and start a pull request'.
+This check box is located under the description of your changes.
 This will allow for approval of all updates we make to the website, and will prevent any accidents.<br>

 **PROJECT DETAILS**<br>